seguimiento-politico/seguimiento-politico.github.io/README.md

 We'd love to get contributions from you!
 For a quick guide to getting your system setup for developing TrumpTracker take a look at the setup above.
 Once you are up and running, check out the [contributing guide](.github/PULL_REQUEST_TEMPLATE.md) to see how to get your changes and pull requests merged in.

-# To Do List
-1. Add Spanish Version
-2. ~~Cleaner way to add and handle policies (not hardcode it...)~~
-3. ~~Fuzzy Search functionality for policies~~
-4. ~~Comment section -- Reddit Integration (might be too toxic)~~
-5. Sign up for weekly/ bi-weekly updates when his term begins.
-6. ~~Database for Policies -- top of the agenda~~
-7. ~~Add Open Source Links and Credits on Footer~~
-8. ~~Clean up duplicates, if any.~~
-9. ~~Implement functionality to let me click on the "broken", "in progress", "achieved" categories so I can see which things fall into those categories.~~
-10. Implement http://schema.org/? on all policy pages
-11. ~~Add tweet button #47~~

 # Also check

 - [TrumpTracker RSS](https://github.com/TrumpTracker/RSS) - An RSS feed of all changes in the database file (PHP)